-Our Board of Directors reviews any related party transaction.
-In considering related party transactions, our Board is guided by its fiduciary duty to our stockholders.
-Our Board of Directors does not have any written or oral policies or procedures regarding the review, approval and ratification of transactions with related parties.
+Our audit committee reviews any related party transaction.
+In considering related party transactions, our audit committee is guided by its fiduciary duty to our stockholders.
+Our audit committee does not have any written or oral policies or procedures regarding the review, approval and ratification of transactions with related parties.